Stochastic Quantization of Axial Vector Gauge Theories

 At this point we mention two important features of SQM of axial gauge theory.
 For any choice of kernel the stochastic action breaks the chiral symmetry at the tree level itself.
 The presence of the new counter term mentioned mentioned here breaks the stochastic supersymmetry responsible for equivalence of SQM and CQFT formalism of the model.
 These two departures from expectations based on experience with other models, such as scalar fields, formed the basis of suggestion that fermion masses could be generated fully by radiative corrections and a possible explanation may be found for tiny masses of leptons.

-Coming back to the \(\pi-A-A\) counter term, note that this will contribute a linear divergence to the three point Green function \(A_\mu(y)A_\nu(y)A_\lambda(z)\) in the equilibrium limit.
-A closure examination reveals that this three point function is completely fixed by the Bose symmetry and thus the linear divergence can be eliminated unambiguously.
+Coming back to the \(\pi\)-\(A\)-\(A\) counter term, note that this will contribute a linear divergence to the three point Green function \(A_\mu(y)A_\nu(y)A_\lambda(z)\) in the equilibrium limit.
+A closure examination reveals that this three point function is completely fixed by the Bose symmetry and thus the linear divergence can be eliminated unambiguously \cite{AKK79}.
 Based on the known non-renormalization property of axial anomaly, it is expected that in SQM \(f_{AA\pi}\) will not get renormalized as perturbation terms of orders higher than three are considered.

-If one sets \(f_{AA\pi}\) to zero we will be back to anomalous theory equivalent to CQFT.
-If one sets it to a particular value that value will not receive any corrections due to renormalization.
-Hence it can be as tiny as we wish without assigning any more theoretical explanation reason.
+If one sets \(f_{AA\pi}\) to zero, we will be back to anomalous theory equivalent to CQFT.
+If one sets it to a particular value, that value will not receive any corrections due to renormalization.
+Hence it can be as tiny as we wish without need for assigning any more theoretical explanation.

 The actual value of \(f_{AA\pi}\) coupling constant will have to be fixed from experimental data or some other theoretical requirement.
 If correct number of fermions are present to ensure anomaly cancellation the model will be renormalizable and one can set \(f_{AA\pi}\) to zero.